FAQs, Things you should know

 Requests for cancellation must be made using our Cancellation Form.

-Our deadline for cancellation is February 13, 2017 for March Break Camp and June 1, 2017 for Summer Camp.
+Our deadline for cancellation is June 1, 2018.
 After this date, you have two options to choose from when

 cancelling a registration.
 Please note your choices below.